enridaga/data-journeys/README.md

-# Data Journeys: representation and extraction
+# Software and data accompanying the article "Data journeys: knowledge representation and extraction"
 Source code of approach, algorithms, and experimental results.

 ## Python environment